British Airways flights remain subject to temporary suspensions, frequency reductions and ad hoc cancellations.

-Please see here for a full list of BA’s long haul route network.
-Routes planned to operate at London Heathrow in January include:
+Please see here for a full guide to BA’s long haul route network.
+Routes planned to operate at London Heathrow in May include:

-USA: Austin, Atlanta, Boston, Chicago O’Hare, Denver, Houston, Las Vegas, Los Angeles, Miami, Newark, New York JFK, Orlando, Philadelphia, Phoenix, San Diego, San Francisco, Seattle, Washington Dulles
+USA: Austin, Atlanta, Baltimore, Boston, Chicago O’Hare, Denver, Houston, Las Vegas, Los Angeles, Miami, New Orleans, Nashville, Newark, New York JFK, Orlando, Philadelphia, Phoenix, San Diego, San Francisco, Seattle, Washington Dulles

 Canada: Montreal, Toronto, Vancouver